5th Battalion, Royal Australian Regiment: Colours

 Following the de-linking of the battalions in 2006, the 5th Battalion had need of its colours again, so the original colours were taken from the Soldiers' Chapel at Kapooka.
 This caused some consternation in some Army circles, with representation even being made directly to the Chief of Army's Office that the colours could not be returned to service because they were 'dead'.
 However, as the then Battalion Padre, Morgan Batt, pointed out, the Tiger Battalion 'was reunited with its Colours under Australian Army Regulations and Ceremonial Protocols that allow[ed] reraised units to take back their laid-up Colours...'.
-One might add that the Battalion was not dissuaded from this task, particularly as the unit was about to deploy on operations to the Middle East.
+One might add that the battalion was not dissuaded from this task, particularly as the unit was about to deploy on operations to the Middle East.
 Consequently, on 14 April 2007, the 5th Battalion created a small footnote in Australian military history by being the first unit to rededicate itself to its original colours in a sunset ceremony on a hilltop at Cultana Training Area, South Australia.
-The Battalion rededicated itself to its colours, because once consecrated colours can never be deconsecrated.
+The battalion rededicated itself to its colours, because once consecrated colours can never be deconsecrated.

-Although much loved, the original colours were in need of replacement, so following the Battalion's return from Iraq, new Queens' and Regimental Colours were presented to the unit by Mr Thomas Pauling, QC, the Administrator of the Northern Territory, in a ceremony conducted at historical East Point, Darwin on 5 June 2008 (the eve of the anniversary of the Battle of Binh Ba).
+Although much loved, the original colours were in need of replacement, so following the battalion's return from Iraq, new Queens' and regimental colours were presented to the unit by Mr Thomas Pauling, QC, the administrator of the Northern Territory, in a ceremony conducted at historical East Point, Darwin, on 5 June 2008 (the eve of the anniversary of the Battle of Binh Ba).
 The parade was hosted by Brigadier M.G.
-Krause, Commander of the 1st Brigade, and the principal guests were Major General M.A.
+Krause, commander of the 1st Brigade, and the principal guests were Major General M.A.
 Kelly, Land Commander Australia, Major General R.G.
-Wilson, Commander 1st Division, and Brigadier M.D.
-Bornholt, Colonel Commandant of the Royal Australian Regiment.
+Wilson, commander 1st Division, and Brigadier M.D.
+Bornholt, colonel commandant of the Royal Australian Regiment.
 This was a particularly special occasion as the members of the 5th Battalion Association trooped with the old colours through the ranks for the last time.
-Major General Murray Blake (retd) received the new Queens' Colour from the Senior Major, the Battalion's Operations Officer, and Captain Darryl Lovell (retd) received the new Regimental Colour from the Junior Major, the Battalion's Quarter Master, before they and the Administrator presented them to the new colour party to be consecrated.
+Major General Murray Blake (retd) received the new Queens' Colour from the senior major, the battalion's operations officer, and Captain Darryl Lovell (retd) received the new regimental colour from the junior major, the battalion's quartermaster, before they and the administrator presented them to the new colour party to be consecrated.
 Of note, Darryl Lovell was one of the original ensigns when the colours were first presented in 1967.
 This symbolism of old and new was particularly important to the unit as it was intended to connect the modern soldiers with their heritage.

-Current role & composition
+Current role and composition

 In 2017 the battalion commenced the transition to the mechanised role with the adoption of the M113AS4 Armoured Personnel Carrier.